jaredgoh/Project-Work/Work Code (not reproducible)/Reconciliations/README.md

 # Data Reconciliation Tool

-Our company had consistent data quality issues that were not addressed in a timely matter.
+Our company had consistent data quality issues that were not addressed in a timely manner.
 Often this compromised various analysis done and models built.

 The purpose of this tool was to ensure our data quality issues were easily identified and addressed in a regular manner.
 In particular, to ensure that the data is complete, consistent, accurate, unique, timely and valid.